dpeuscher/ynab_automation/README.md

 # YNAB Automation

-A cli tool to import hbci and paypal transactions into your ynab (www.youneedabudget.com) account.
+A cli tool to import hbci, paypal and boon (wirecard) transactions into your ynab (www.youneedabudget.com) account.

 ## Configuration
 Setup an .env file with your data